 Now, as she ran like mad from a dozen horse-sized spiders, she instantiated Senkilo’s Cannon around her wrist.
-It was pure survival instinct; if she’d stopped and thought about it, she would have realized there was no way in hell she could have hurt them with her half-ass magic.
+It was pure instinct; if she’d stopped and thought about it, she would have realized there was no way in hell she could have hurt them with her half-ass magic.

 They sound like babies, Holly thought with a shiver.
 Like crying babies.

 She was now ensconced in an opaque miasma, unable to see her own hands.
 She broke right (it was as good a direction as any) and found herself running up a steep incline.
 Her hands and feet churned against scree, digging into the tough earth with her fingers and boots.
 She continued climbing, dozens of yards up the hill, breaking through the ebony murk into—

 —she glimpsed a bewildering slice of sky and sun before she was plunged into another hole.
 Not as dark, but dim and shadowy all the same.